jonlpersson/ed-latimore/site/_drafts/a-pro-boxer-tells-you-the-best-boxing-gloves-money-can-buy.md

 #### Everlast Evergel Handwraps

 Rather than using traditional hand wraps, I’ve always preferred to use these.

-Now, don’t get me wrong.
+Don’t get me wrong.
 I have nothing but love for traditional cloth wraps, and I think every fighter should know how to wrap their hands, but these are faster and easier to use.
-Not only that, but they provide extra padding for your knuckles.Now, at $27 a pair, these are quite costly compared to basic cloth wraps, but it’s easy to see where the money is spent. they’re a tight fight around your hand and they’re held in place with a velcro strap.
+Not only that, but they provide extra padding for your knuckles.

+Now, at $27 a pair, these are quite costly compared to basic cloth wraps, but it’s easy to see where the money is spent. they’re a tight fight around your hand and they’re held in place with a velcro strap.
 They don’t hold on to odors and they’re pretty durable and long-lasting, as they should be at $27 a pair.

 Sanabul Essential Gel Quick Hand Wraps for Boxing

+## The final word on boxing glove recommendations

+This list is far from complete.
+It’s simply born from my experience as a high-level amateur and professional heavyweight boxer.

+You don’t have to take my recommendations, but I strongly recommend only taking the recommendations of another fighter or coach.